basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 $client = Riak::Client.new(:host => 'localhost', :pb_port => 8087)
 ```

 Now, we can begin connecting our data model to a Riak map.
-We'll do that creating a Riak map when a new `User` is created:
+We'll do that creating a map whenever a new `User` object is created:

 ```ruby
 class User